prestaconcept/PrestaSitemapBundle/Resources/doc/6-dumping-sitemap.md

 # Dumping the sitemap

-Back to the [installation](1-installation.md) instructions, you may have noticed that this bundle is declaring routes :
+Back to the [installation](1-installation.md) instructions, you may have noticed that this bundle is declaring routes:
 `/sitemap.xml` and `/sitemap.{section}.xml`.

-That mean the, whenever the sitemap is requested, it is built on demand (or build from cache if you [configured](2-configuration.md) an adapter for the bundle).
+That means that, whenever the sitemap is requested, it is built on demand (or build from cache if you [configured](2-configuration.md) an adapter for the bundle).

 For small sites, it is fast enough to be a good option.
-But as your site grows (and so your sitemap), this option start being a very bad one.
+But as your site grows (and so your sitemap), this option starts being a very bad one.

-So, there is an other option : saving your sitemap as an XML file in the public directory, so your HTTP server will serve it directly without asking the app to build it.
+So, there is another option: saving your sitemap as an XML file in the public directory, so your HTTP server will serve it directly without asking the app to build it.

 This is called a sitemap **dump**.

-> **Important note :** For this method to work,
+> **Important note:** For this method to work,
 > you will have to configure your router to be able to generate absolute URL from the command line.
 > Have a look to the [configuration](2-configuration.md).